vim-advent-calendar/ideas/topics.md

 Everything you never thought you wanted to know about $FEATURE
 -----------------------------------------------------------------------
 CLAIMED BY:
-I think like :g is a great thing to do this on, but I am sure there are lots of other things.
+- I think like :g is a great thing to do this on, but I am sure there are lots of other things.
-...
+- Marks could be another good one (romainl has cool automarks) ...

 Let me talk to you about my convoluted way to become a Vimmer